harikagujjula/react-project/src/components/BehindTheScenesDemo/README.md

   - If possible, Move the code in a component that could be seperated and is causing whole code to re-execute to a seperate component(ConfigureCounter.jsx).
 * # Using useCallback in conjuction with memo.
+  - Use Case: Use when you want to memoize a callback function so that it doesn’t get recreated on every render.
   - Sometimes, the functions could be passed as props and as we learnt functions in javascript are objects and so are treated new everytime eventhough the code inside is same.
   - Hence any component which has functions passed as props as values, could still be seen re-executed even though we wrap the component with memo.
   - To prevent this, wrap such functions with useCallback() hook.
+  - React stores the function wrapped with useCallback() and returns the same instance of it unless one of the dependencies changes.
+* # Using useMemo() hook - to prevent re-computation of inner functions.
+  - Use Case: Use when you want to memoize the result of a computation so that it doesn’t get re-calculated on every render unless dependencies change.
+  - To be used with inner functions inside component function.
+  - Wrap the function call with useMemo as first argument and their dependencies as second argument.
+  - React stores the result of the computation and skips recomputation unless the dependencies change.
+  - Useful for optimizing expensive calculations.
+  - Note: memo a High-Ordered Component(HOC) to be used with Component functions and useMemo() a react hook, to be used with computations inside a component.
+* State in a component is scoped to that component.
+So when a component is re-created/re-executed, the state will also get re-created.
+So, multiple instances of the component has its own isolated state.
+* React tracks state by component type & position (of that component) in the tree.
+  That is the reason, we have to add a key parameter (with a unique index value) to the component while rendering the component, so that the state is attached to a specific component instance.
+We can also use keys for resetting the components.